topcoder-platform/notification-processor/README.md

 npm run test
 ```

-To run unit tests with coverage report, you can check generated coverage report in coverage folder and coverage for `src/services/ProcessorService.js` is 100%.
+To run unit tests with coverage report, you can check generated coverage report in coverage folder.

 ```
 npm run cov